sbaldasty/bedivere/README.md

 - [x] Claim detail form should have section headers
 - [x] Height of claim citations table should vary with contents
 - [x] Claim detail should not fill vertical space unless it needs to
-- [ ] Claim supports should stack vertically
+- [x] Claim supports should stack vertically
 - [ ] What is wrong with table column widths?

 ### Bugs
-- [ ] Fix concurrent change listener list modifications
+- [x] Fix concurrent change listener list modifications
+- [ ] Citations and sources should not have empty titles
+- [ ] Only allow citation source settings when a citation is selected

 ### Functionality
 - [x] Split pane between source list and tabbed editors